-Once you finish talking with her, continue right until you find the girl wearing a princess costume holding two tickets in her hands and tapping her foot.
-Click on her and ask if you can have one of her tickets.
+Next, find the girl dressed as a princess standing in line, and ask if you can have one of her tickets.
 She’ll say she’s holding one for a friend, but she doesn’t know where he is.
-Ask her what he looks like, and she’ll show you a selfie they took earlier.
+Ask her what he looks like, and she’ll show you a selfie with him.

-You’ll have to find all the pieces of his outfit from around the convention – the first will be found just a couple of people down the line.
-Costumize the girl in the blue top hat and take the mystical looking staff that she’s wearing on her back.
+You’ll have to find all the pieces of his outfit from around the convention.
+The first piece is just a couple of people down the line.
+Costumize the girl in the blue top hat and copy the mystical staff on her back.

 Next, jump up to the second story of the convention center.
-You’ll find the beard part of the costume on a man pushing on a vending machine.
-Costumize it, then jump up to the roof and costumize the hat from a girl who happens to be hiding out.
-You’ll find some Bottles on the way up.
+You’ll find the beard on a man pushing on a vending machine.
+Costumize it, then jump up to the roof and costumize the hat from a girl who’s hiding out.
+You’ll also find some Bottles on the way up.

-Once you have the hat, find the final piece of the costume on the scene to the left, on a man eating some pizza puffs.
+Once you have the hat, find the final piece of the costume by going to the next scene to the left, on a man eating some pizza puffs.
 Costumize the robe with the moon sash and then return to the princess girl in line.

-When you get there, she’ll think you are her friend – and asks for “it”.
+She’ll think you are her friend — and asks for “it”.
 You ask what “it” is, and it turns out that she was wanting something in return for the ticket!
-First, you’ll need to find her friend, and you’ll find him in line for the bathroom (on the far left scene, past the scene with Pepe’s Pizza Puffs).
-Talk to him, and you’ll find that he accidentally left the thing in the porta potty!
+First, you’ll need to find her friend, who’s in line for the bathroom (on the far left scene, past the scene with Pepe’s Pizza Puffs).
+Talk to him, and you’ll find that he accidentally left the thing in the porta-potty!
 He gives up and goes home.

 Once there, tell the puzzled guy that it was Bucky Lucas, and he will give up his spot in line.

 Next, talk to the girl in front of you.
 She’ll ask what time the cosplay contest will be held.
 You’ll find the information on the second story of the convention center on a poster.
-Click on the poster and you’ll find out – it’s at noon.
+Click on the poster and you’ll note that it’s at noon.

 You’ll find the Cheetah Bandit atop the bus in the convention center scene.
-Ask him how to get the power amulet from him – he’ll say that you’ll have to beat him in a race up a water tower.
+Ask him how to get the power amulet from him, and he’ll say that you’ll have to beat him in a race up a water tower.
 Accept the challenge to continue.